kidulajumba254/farmfreshlimited--Agritech-startup/README.md

 # FarmFresh - Connecting Kenya's Agricultural Ecosystem

-FarmFresh is an innovative AgriTech platform designed to revolutionize Kenya's agricultural ecosystem by connecting farmers, suppliers, and consumers in one seamless marketplace.
+FarmFresh is a startup innovative AgriTech platform designed to revolutionize Kenya's agricultural ecosystem by connecting farmers, suppliers, and consumers in one seamless marketplace.

 ## Features